-Renault Captur E-TECH hybrid practicality & boot space
+Renault Captur E-TECH hybrid boot space & seating

 The Captur hybrid's small boot will be a sticking point for many, but sliding rear seats are a clever touch